 PaleoOne of the most difficult parts of eating paleo is planning your entrees and maintaining variety.
-Sun Basket can help by planning for you and providing high-protein meals that are rich in good fats and omega-3s.
+Sun Basket can help by providing high-protein meals that are rich in good fats and omega-3s with its paleo meal kit.
 Popular paleo recipes from Sun Basket include Vietnamese shaking beef smothered in muoi tieu chanh sauce and Thai turkey lettuce cups that use greens in the place of bread.
 Also enjoy the green goddess steak salad with roasted carrots.

 MediterraneanThe Mediterranean diet has grown increasingly popular because of its health benefits and links to longevity.
 The Mediterranean meal plan from Sun Basket combines wild-caught seafood and other healthy fats with flavorful vegetables, healthy grains, and fresh herbs.
 Enjoy orzo bowls bursting with sun-dried tomatoes, broccoli, and pistou.
 Or chow down on chicken breasts and muhammara and an apple-celery salad.
 One of the most popular meals in this plan is the fresh salmon with charred broccoli and new potatoes.